 During your training, you will gain a key understanding of a social worker’s duties and legal powers.
 You will learn the importance of working with other professionals to assess people’s circumstances and needs.
 This will involve assessing risks for vulnerable adults and children and establishing suitable protection plans.
 You will consider how best to plan review and evaluate services to benefit people.
 Working on solving problems and setting up supportive activities with individuals, families, groups and communities will be central.

 Practice placements are an invaluable opportunity to learn in the workplace and will be a milestone in your training as a social worker.
-You will undertake 70 days during years 2 or 3, and 100 hours in Year 4.
-Our placement team will assign your placement and ensure that you get a variety of experience in order to optimise your learning.
-Your placements will be in Peterborough or Cambridgeshire.
+You will undertake 70 days during years 2 and 3, and 100 days in Year 4.
+Our placement team will assign you to your placement and ensure that you get a variety of experience in order to optimise your learning.
+Your placements will be in and around Peterborough or Cambridgeshire.
 Placements include travelling to visit service users in the community and you will therefore need your own transport to be able to access areas which are not served by public transports.
 Car use is seen as essential by our partner agencies and you must consider this when applying for the course.
 You should expect to travel up to 1.5 hours to placement.

-We use a variety of assessment methods to track your progress on this course.
-These include assignments, presentations, learning journals, portfolios, patchwork texts (short pieces of writing, built up week-by-week), poster design and placements.
+Assessments are your opportunity to show the skills and knowledge that you are gaining in your journey to become a social worker.
+We use a variety of assessment methods which include assignments, presentations, learning journals, portfolios, patchwork texts (short pieces of writing, or ‘patches’, built up week-by-week), poster design and placements.

 You can pay your fees in the following ways.